- The new OS from Microsoft is here, and many are wondering what are the differences between Windows 11 and Windows 10.

 What does Microsoft plan for Windows 11?

-Microsoft has big plans for Windows 11, and according to the Windows 11 announcement, Microsoft is focusing heavily on user interface redesign and improving the user experience.
+Microsoft has big plans for Windows 11 and is focusing heavily on user interface redesign and improving the user experience.

-Regarding the user experience, Windows 11 will remove unessential apps, such as Internet Explorer and Cortana, but you’ll be able to manually enable them at any time.
+Regarding this aspect, Windows 11 has removed unessential apps, such as Internet Explorer and Cortana, but you’ll be able to manually enable them at any time.

-Lastly, Microsoft is aiming to improve the gaming experience on Windows, and we’re expecting to see more FPS and better gaming performance on Windows 11.
+Lastly, Microsoft is aiming to improve the gaming experience, and we’re expecting to see more FPS and better gaming performance.

-These are just some of the new features that will get to experience in Windows 11, and that’s just the tip of the iceberg.
+These are just some of the new features that will get to experience, and that’s just the tip of the iceberg.
 While all these features look promising, what about the hardware requirements?

 What system requirements does Windows 11 have?

-The Windows 11 hardware requirements have been revealed, and they are pretty much what we expected them to be.
+The Windows 11 hardware requirements have been known for a while, and they are pretty much what we expected them to be.

-There is no need to panic and start upgrading your devices to the highest tears available, as Windows 11 will run smoother and much faster than its predecessor, even on older PCs and laptops.
+There is no need to panic and start upgrading your devices to the highest tears available, as Windows 11 runs smoother and much faster than its predecessor, even on older PCs and laptops.

 Here’s a quick recap of the hardware requirements: